frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 going to find that that understanding of freedom leads to a bad end.
 Freedom is not freedom to do what we want or what we feel like.

-Freedom, authentic freedom, is to do what is right, to do what is good, to choose things that will ultimately lead us to our eternal destiny, which is the eternal wedding feast.
+Authentic freedom is to do what is right, to do what is good, to choose things that will ultimately lead us to our eternal destiny, which is the eternal wedding feast.

 He thought freedom was to be out from under the yoke of obedience, to get away from his father\'s house, to hang free.
 He didn\'t appreciate